graphp/graph/README.md

 ## Features

-This library is built around the concept of [mathematical graph theory](http://en.wikipedia.org/wiki/Graph_%28mathematics%29) (i.e. it is **not** a [charting](http://en.wikipedia.org/wiki/Chart) library for drawing a [graph of a function](http://en.wikipedia.org/wiki/Graph_of_a_function)).
-In essence, a graph is a set of *nodes* with any number of *connections* inbetween.
+This library is built around the concept of [mathematical graph theory](https://en.wikipedia.org/wiki/Graph_theory) (i.e. it is **not** a [charting](http://en.wikipedia.org/wiki/Chart) library for drawing a [graph of a function](http://en.wikipedia.org/wiki/Graph_of_a_function)).
+In essence, a graph is a set of *nodes* with any number of *connections* in between.
 In graph theory, [vertices](http://en.wikipedia.org/wiki/Vertex_%28graph_theory%29) (plural of vertex) are an abstract representation of these *nodes*, while *connections* are represented as *edges*.
 Edges may be either undirected ("two-way") or directed ("one-way", aka di-edges, arcs).

-Depending on how the edges are constructed, the whole graph can either be undirected, can be a [directed graph](http://en.wikipedia.org/wiki/Directed_graph) (aka digraph) or be a [mixed graph](http://en.wikipedia.org/wiki/Simple_graph#Mixed_graph).
+Depending on how the edges are constructed, the whole graph can either be undirected, can be a [directed graph](http://en.wikipedia.org/wiki/Directed_graph) (aka digraph) or be a [mixed graph](https://en.wikipedia.org/wiki/Mixed_graph).
 Edges are also allowed to form [loops](http://en.wikipedia.org/wiki/Loop_%28graph_theory%29) (i.e. an edge from vertex A pointing to vertex A again).
 Also, [multiple edges](http://en.wikipedia.org/wiki/Multiple_edges) from vertex A to vertex B  are supported as well (aka parallel edges), effectively forming a [multigraph](http://en.wikipedia.org/wiki/Multigraph) (aka pseudograph).
 And of course, any combination thereof is supported as well.
 While many authors try to differentiate between these core concepts, this library tries hard to not impose any artificial limitations or assumptions on your graphs.

 ## Components